Navid200/xDrip/docs/Nightscout-Settings.md

 https<nolink>://password@hostname/api/v1/

 "password" is the "API_SECRET" you can find in your Nightscout variables.
-"hoatname" is the URL you use to access Nightscout excluding https<nolink>://
+"hoatname" is the URL you use to access Nightscout in a browser excluding https<nolink>://